How to Claim Flight Delay Compensation - Airline Delay Rules & Tips

 Mechanical issues 🔧

-Plane repairs, engine trouble, or technical faults caused by the airline.
+Plane repairs, engine trouble, or technical faults within the airline’s control.

 Airline strikes 👩✈️

-Pilots, cabin crew, or airline staff strikes (if the airline is at fault).
+Pilots, cabin crew, or airline staff strikes deemed within the airline’s responsibility (varies by region).

 Flight canceled with no replacement ❌

-Airline cancels your flight and offers no alternative within a reasonable timeframe.
+Airline cancels your flight and offers no alternative within a reasonable timeframe (subject to local rules).

 Book Cheapest Flights Worldwide, Search Best Hotels!
 Get fast & reliable eSIM.